trufflesuite/truffle/packages/truffle/README.md

 version         => Show version number and exit watch           => Watch project for changes and rebuild app automatically
 ```

-### Requirements

-Truffle requires you to have a running Ethereum client that supports RPC requests (nearly all of them).
-You can choose from official clients such as [go-ethereum](https://github.com/ethereum/go-ethereum), [cpp-ethereum](https://github.com/ethereum/webthree-umbrella), as well as non-official clients like [ethereumjs-testrpc](https://github.com/ethereumjs/testrpc).
-For those new to Ethereum, we recommend ethereumjs-testrpc: It's fast and meant specifically for development.

 ### Example Workflow